linroger/FinanceCompendium/X. Quantitative Trading/FINM Quantitative Trading Strategies/Quantitative Trading Strategies Lecture Notes.md

 2.5.
 Choice of Benchmarks.
 Good benchmarks for a strategy consist of tradable alternatives that are highly formulaic (often buy-and-hold), work with publicly traded and marked liquid assets, and are expected to be related in some meaningful way.
 For example, a strategy trading convertible bonds might be judged against a buy-and-hold strategy of simply maintaining a position in some convertible bond ETF (exchange-traded fund).
 Occasionally a reasonable benchmark may be comprised of a competing internal strategy.

 It is a common phenomenon that, over time, we observe beta creep in quantitative investing, where at first no simple benchmark appears to correlate to a strategy returns.
 As markets learn and mature, products and methods arise to replicate the strategy (at least partially).
-Whereas they previously had no "beta" to any other security, they begin to exhibit beta to these new securities. it has "crept up" on them.
+Whereas they previously had no "beta" to any other security, they begin to exhibit beta to these new securities.
+It has "crept up" on them.

 We have observed this in the equity markets from original risk-free benchmarks, through CAPM and index benchmarks, Fama/French and now ETFs.